Skip to main content

 • Proxy — Optional SOCKS5/SOCKS4 proxy

-• Host / Port — Database server address (default port: 3306 for MySQL, 5432 for PostgreSQL)
+• Host / Port — Database server address (default ports: 3306 MySQL, 5432 PostgreSQL, 1433 SQL Server).
+Not used for SQLite.

-• Username / Password — Database credentials
+• Username / Password — Database credentials (not used for SQLite)

 • Database — Default database name